tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * Why does Littlewit feel so sure that a pregnancy craving will convince Purecraft to let them go to the fair?

 ### Scene 1.6
-Characters: Solomon, Littlewit, Win-the-fight, Dame Purecraft, Zeal-of-the-Land, Busy
+Characters: Solomon, Littlewit, Win-the-fight, Dame Purecraft, Busy

 Dame Purecraft, the widowed mother of Win-the-fight, arrives.
 Purecraft mentions that Win-the-fight’s upbringing was the purest and doesn’t understand her desire for pig.
 She encourages Win-the-fight to fight her desires for pig.
 Then, Zeal-of-the-Land Busy, Purecraft’s religious leader and possible love interest, arrives.
 Purecraft tells Busy that Win-the-fight has a craving to eat pig at the fair.
 Busy explains how the longing is a carnal disease, and at first he doesn’t want to go.
 Littlewit convinces Purecraft and Busy to go to the fair by telling them that  Win’s pregnancy is at stake if they don’t go to the fair.
 Consequently, Purecraft and Busy agree to go to the fair.
 Win-the-fight and Littlewit plan to leave Purecraft and Busy in the  booth at the Pig place so they can go enjoy the fair.
 Busy explains how eating pig aligns with his anti-semitic views as they leave for the fair.